by Shaune Bornholdt

 "Cardigan" first appeared in Umbrella, Issue No 9.
 Spring 2009.

 Rondout Reservoir as seen from Meditation Rock on The Land.
-There is no electricity here, but an old Smith Corona works fine.
+The cabin here is off the grid.
+It's a peaceful place for writing on an old Smith Corona.

 Links to poems: